 Disasters come in many forms.
 But stories of recovery are countless — and Jones Walker is here to help at every step.
-Whether a widespread, once-in-a-thousand-year event such as the 2016 flooding in Baton Rouge and surrounding parishes, or a highly focused catastrophe such as a site-specific fire or industrial accident, businesses can rely on Jones Walker for effective guidance.
+Whether widespread damage and flooding resulting from a tropical storm or hurricane, or a highly focused catastrophe such as a site-specific fire or industrial accident, businesses can rely on Jones Walker for effective guidance.

 Our cross-disciplinary Disaster Preparedness & Recovery Client Team advises companies, not-for-profit organizations, and individuals as they prepare for, respond to, and recover from unforeseen crises.
 We understand the myriad legal issues that arise when drafting, communicating, and implementing disaster-preparedness plans, and have extensive experience representing clients as they work with government agencies in the aftermath of a major event.
 We provide counsel in the following areas, among others: